-Ground Investigations: Selecting the Right Tool for the Job
+Ground Investigations: How to select the Right Tool for the Job

 Window Sampling is a form of lightweight tracked drilling rig, which provides a rapid and economical method of obtaining soil samples from the top 5m to 10m below surface.
 Most sites are easily accessible and, if there is 3m of head clearance, equipment can be used inside buildings.

 This form of investigation is ideal where rapid, minimal disruption investigation is required.
-It can, however, be constrained due to the small size of the equipment, which limits the depth of penetration in hard ground conditions.
+It can be constrained due to the small size of the equipment, which limits the depth of penetration in hard ground conditions.

 Cable Percussive Drilling

-Cable Percussive techniques use a road towable tripod configuration, which drops cutting tools into the ground by cable and winch to progress a borehole through soils and soft rocks such as London Clay.
+Cable Percussive drilling is an intrusive ground investigation technique which uses a road towable tripod configuration, which drops cutting tools into the ground by cable and winch to progress a borehole through soils and soft rocks such as London Clay.

 Percussive drilling can be noisy, causing disruption on site, with a working area of at least 5m by 5m required for each borehole position.
 The equipment can be heavy and manoeuvring over soft or boggy ground conditions can be problematic.